atsidaev/ZXMAK2-archive/README.md

 # ZXMAK2

+Attention!
+This is a copy of legacy ZXMAK2 repo, which had been located at Codeplex.
+It contains **all** commits history from Codeplex, so it may be used for archeological purposes.
+Unfortunately, author decided to create a fresh upload of source code when switched to GitHub.

+Thus, this verson stays as an archive only.
+For current releases and development questions please visit original author's repo: https://github.com/ZXMAK/ZXMAK2

 ## ZX Spectrum Emulator - Virtual Machine

 The project written in C# and needs only .NET framework 4 and DirectX 9.